Alexanua/todo/README.md

 I also learned how to write unit tests using JUnit and Mockito to ensure the correctness of my code and simulate interactions with the database.
 Additionally, I enhanced my understanding of software design principles and best practices, such as separating concerns and maintaining code modularity.

- [x] Fullt fungerande TODO applikation som kan hantera TODO i kommandotolken.
- [x] Fullt fungerande tester för er applikation.
- [x] Fullt fungerande mockning av beroenden i era tester.
+## Project Status
+- [x] Fully functioning TODO application that can handle TODOs from the command line.
+- [x] Fully functioning tests for the application.
+- [x] Fully functioning mocking of dependencies in the tests.
- [ ] Fullt fungerande tester genom CI på Github
+- [ ] Fully functioning tests through CI on Github.
- [ ] Fullt fungerande JavaFX applikation som visar upp allt på ett snyggt sätt (frivilligt) [x] Todo ska existera i en databas, antingen MongoDB eller SQLite.
+- [ ] Fully functioning JavaFX application that displays everything in a neat way (optional).
+- [x] Todo exists in a database, either MongoDB or SQLite.
- [x] jag använder JUnit5, Mockito samt JSON In Java.
+- [x] I use JUnit5, Mockito, and JSON In Java.
- [x] jag  använder Maven för att bygga ert projekt.
-  []  använda Github Actions för att testa ert projekt.
+- [x] I use Maven to build the project.
+- [ ] Use Github Actions to test the project.